 Congrats.
-You’ve completed our anxiety meditation script and you should be feeling much more relaxed.
+You’ve completed our mindfulness meditation script for anxiety and you should be feeling much more relaxed.
 Now is the time to simply sit and be.
 Let yourself simply exist for a couple of minutes.
 Enjoy the experience of being.

 Anxiety is an incredibly common problem and a complicated one.
 The problem is that there are so many different elements that affect anxiety.
 The way we hold our body, our style of breathing, our thoughts, and our physical sensations can all affect anxiety.
-That’s why we covered all those things in this anxiety meditation script.
+That’s why we covered all those things in this mindfulness meditation script for anxiety.

 I sincerely hope that you are feeling relaxed and that you enjoyed this meditation.